 Coupling the tactical with practical use, the MUT comes equipped with wire cutters, hard-wire cutters, AND stranded wire cutters.
 The wire cutters combined with wire crimpers make this multi-tool a dream come true for the electrical field personnel.
 Many complain with a dulling blade/cutting hook, and Leatherman addressed that issue by adding a replaceable cutting hook on the MUT.
 Last but certainly not least, adding to the tactical feel of the MUT, is the carabiner/bottle opener feature.
 The carabiner is a nice addition allowing for ease of stowing to a belt loop or the ability to pop the top on your favorite non-twist-top craft beer.

 Suited For: Tactical/Militart, Electrical, The everyday badass

 Cons: Weight, Cost

-In keeping with the tactical approach, the best MUT Review:
+In keeping with the tactical approach, the MUT Breakdown:

 If you thought the Leatherman MUT was for the tactical, the Gerber 600 DET takes tactical to a whole new level.
 The DET was developed alongside with the military and is approved by the US Army to be used by Explosive Ordinance Disposal EOD unit.
 Considering that this is used in the EOD field, its no surprise that the DET comes equipped with a C4 punch as well as a blasting cap crimper and universal coupler.
 The black oxide finish is reflective resistant helping to keep you camouflaged while using your multi-tool in the field.
 The one-handed plier opening feature makes using the DET more practical in the tightest of situations, much like the Leatherman OHT -one handed tool.
 One flick of the wrist and those plier are coming flying out for use.